The Story So Far

 It was during this time that he was travelling around China and noted that the locals were getting around the city on electric bikes.
-They were heavy, ugly and had the words 'Lead Acid' written on them.
-But everyone had them and so it sparked an idea.
+They were heavy, ugly, utilitarian but clean and silent (often dangerously so).
+Everyone had them.
+It sparked an idea.

 Back in the UK the e-bikes here just weren't ticking the right boxes, which is ironic because they what they were.
 The top of the range bikes were either ugly, heavy or cost as much as used car while the DIY versions were held together with cable ties and duct tape.
 No-one's going to lock a £3k e-bike out on the street, carry 20kg's up a flight of stairs or run a charging cable out their window to top-up a battery.